 In summary, glucocorticoids are commonly prescribed drugs used to treat a multitude of health issues, but are known to induce a variety of adverse metabolic effects.
 Their actions in persons with obesity are not yet clear, even though there is a significant number of individuals with obesity routinely taking prescription glucocorticoids.
-The data presented here show that the obese state exacerbates several co-morbidities associated with chronically elevated glucocorticoids.
+This paper is the first to show that diet-induced obesity in mice exacerbates several co-morbidities associated with chronically elevated glucocorticoids.
 These effects may be considered by physicians when determining glucocorticoid treatment options for patients with obesity.

 Acknowledgements